Irio/mymoip/README.md

 ### Payment url

-For payment slip, payment request will have a url on response that you can redirect the user to print and pay the payment slip.
+For payment slip, payment request will have a url that you can redirect the user to print and pay the payment slip.

 ```ruby
 payment_request.url